What are blood types?

 |Blood type||How many Australians have it||About this blood type|

 |O+||40%||This is the most common blood type.|

 |O-||9%||O- can be safely given to any patient, regardless of their blood type.|

 |A+||31%||Type A platelets (a component of blood that is important for clotting) can be safely given to any patient.|

 |B+||8%||Type B is more common in South Asian and black communities.|

 What if I need a blood transfusion?

 People may need a blood transfusion if they lose a lot of blood; their blood is low in certain components such as red cells, platelets or plasma; because they have a medical condition such as cancer, anaemia or a bleeding disorder; or because they are having surgery.

-If you need a transfusion, you will receive blood that has been collected by the Australian Red Cross Blood Service from voluntary donors.
+If you need a transfusion, you will receive blood that has been collected by Australian Red Cross Lifeblood from voluntary donors.
 All blood is rigorously checked for infections such as HIV and hepatitis.
 You will also have careful identification checks before the transfusion to make sure you receive the right blood type.

 Receiving the wrong blood type in a transfusion is extremely rare.
 If you did get the wrong blood type, you could have a serious reaction.
 This could be life threatening so you would need treatment quickly.